InnerveSummerOfCode/faq-accordion-card/README.md

 ## Deploying your project

 As mentioned above, there are many ways to host your project for free.
-Our recommended hosts are:
+Recommended hosts are:

 - [GitHub Pages](https://pages.github.com/)
 - [Vercel](https://vercel.com/)
 - [Netlify](https://www.netlify.com/)

-You can host your site using one of these solutions or any of our other trusted providers.
-[Read more about our recommended and trusted hosts](https://medium.com/frontend-mentor/frontend-mentor-trusted-hosting-providers-bf000dfebe).

-## Submitting your solution

-Submit your solution on the platform for the rest of the community to see.
-Follow ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) for tips on how to do this.

-Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
-The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.

 ## Sharing your solution

 There are multiple places you can share your solution:

-1. Share your solution page in the *#innerve-soc* channel of the [community](https://fastn.com/discord).
+1. Share your solution page in the `#innerve-soc channel` of the [community](https://fastn.com/discord).
 2. Tweet [@fastn_stack](https://twitter.com/fastn_stack) and mention *@fastn_stack*, including the repo and live URLs in the tweet.
 We'd love to take a look at what you've built and help share it around.
 3. Share your solution on other social channels like LinkedIn.
 4. Blog about your experience building your project.
 Writing about your workflow, technical choices, and talking through your code is a brilliant way to reinforce what you've learned.
 Great platforms to write on are [dev.to](https://dev.to/), [Hashnode](https://hashnode.com/), and [CodeNewbie](https://community.codenewbie.org/).